-Rights group says Saudi Arabia border guards fired on and killed hundreds of Ethiopian migrants
+Rights group says Saudi Arabian border guards fired on and killed hundreds of Ethiopian migrants

 The rights group cited eyewitness reports of attacks by troops and images that showed dead bodies and burial sites on migrant routes, saying the death toll could even be “possibly thousands.”

 The United Nations has already questioned Saudi Arabia about its troops opening fire on the migrants in an escalating pattern of attacks along its southern border with war-torn Yemen.

-Saudi officials did not respond to requests for comment from The Associated Press, but has previously denied its troops killed migrants.
-Yemen’s Houthi rebels, who allegedly make tens of thousands of dollars a week smuggling migrants over the border, also did not respond to requests for comment.
+A Saudi government official, speaking on condition of anonymity as he was not authorized to speak publicly, called the Human Rights Watch report “unfounded and not based on reliable sources,” without offering evidence to support the assertion.
+Yemen’s Houthi rebels, who allegedly make tens of thousands of dollars a week smuggling migrants over the border, did not respond to requests for comment.

 Some 750,000 Ethiopians live in Saudi Arabia, with as many as 450,000 likely having entered the kingdom without authorization, according to 2022 statistics from the International Organization for Migration.
 The two-year civil war in Ethiopia’s northern Tigray region displaced tens of thousands of people.